Sugar-free orange marmalade

 - 4 large thick-skinned navel oranges (if you are more adventurous, use 3 navel oranges and 1 pink grapefruit), skin and all

 - 4 large thick-skinned lemons, skin and all

 - 1/4 cup fresh lemon juice

 In a heavy broad bottom stainless steel pot, bring the first set of ingredients to a boil.
 While the mixture is heating, wash the fruit thoroughly, quarter it, and remove any seeds.
 Shed the fruit in a food processor, and add to the pot.
 When it comes to a boil again, reduce the flame to medium low, and cook uncovered about 1 hour, stirring often to prevent scorching.
 The mixture will start thickening.
-Stir in the lecithin and lemon juice, and cook just a few more minutes.
+Stir in the lemon juice, and cook just a few more minutes.